Virtual Private Cloud

 - Regional routing mode – provides visibility to resources only in the defined region.

-- Global routing mode – provides has visibility to resources in all regions
+- Global routing mode – provides visibility to resources in all regions

 Cloud DNS